-During the first quarter of the fiscal year ended June 30 2020, the Company purchased the license right procurement assets from LSBD for an amount of \$976,308 in relation to the development and approval process for the Glucose Biosensor Technology.
-The Company recorded the license at the historical carrying value in the books of LSBD which was \$ nil and recorded the amount paid as a deemed dividend.
+During the first quarter of the fiscal year ended June 30, 2020, the Company purchased the license right procurement assets from LSBD for an amount of \$976,308 in relation to the development and approval process for the Glucose Biosensor Technology.
+The Company recorded the license at the historical carrying value in the books of LSBD which was \$nil and recorded the amount paid as a deemed dividend.
 The Company has agreed to pay royalties of sales & milestones payments as defined.

 On September 12, 2019, the Company entered into an amended and restated license agreement for Saliva Biosensor Technology.
-On June 23, 2020, the Company entered into a license agreement with LSBD for the worldwide rights to SARS-CoV - 2 application of the Saliva Glucose Biosensor.
+On June 23, 2020, the Company entered into a license agreement with LSBD for the worldwide rights to SARS-CoV-2 application of the Saliva Glucose Biosensor.

 In relation to these licenses, there is no set expiration date for the license.
 However, the exclusivity of the license granted under the license agreement runs until the expiration of the patent portfolio covered by the agreement which is currently until 2033.
-No royalties have been incurred through to September 30,2021 (September 30, 2020: \$nil).
+No royalties have been incurred through to December 31, 2021 (December 31, 2020: \$nil).

-On March 31, 2021, GBS entered into an agreement with LSBD to provide GBS an option to acquire an exclusive license to use LSBD's intellectual property in the Saliva Glucose Biosensor in North America (the "Option Agreement").
-The Option Agreement has a term of two years and the exercise price for the option is \$5 million.
-The fee of \$0.5 million incurred for the option was expensed in the period incurred.
+On March 31, 2021, the Company entered into an agreement with LSBD to provide the Company an option to acquire an exclusive license to use LSBD's intellectual property in the Saliva Glucose Biosensor in North America (the "Option Agreement").
+The Option Agreement has a term of two years and the exercise price for the option is \$5,000,000.
+The fee of \$500,000 incurred for the option was expensed in the period incurred.